 Currently, any taxpayer, no matter his or her income, can make a Roth conversion.
 However, earlier this year the Obama administration proposed disallowing them.
 It is a plausible proposal, as limits on conversions existed in 2009 and earlier years.
 Consider taking advantage of this strategy while you can!

 At John Schachter + Associates, we help our clients make the most of Roth IRA conversions.
-Let us know if we can help you.
+Talk to us.
+Let us know how we can help you.